 Markets exist where people can commit today to exchanging currencies in the future at a specific rate of exchange.
-Thus, the manufacturer in the previous example could try and find someone who is willing to commit to giving them dollars in exchange for Marks (i.e., enter into a 'forward contract') at some mutually satisfactory rate of exchange three months from now.
+Thus, the manufacturer in the previous example could try and find someone who is willing to commit to giving them dollars in exchange for Euros (i.e., enter into a 'forward contract') at some mutually satisfactory rate of exchange three months from now.
 In this way (for a fee, of course!), the manufacturer can eliminate all exchange rate uncertainty.
-(Now, the Mark no longer exists and most of Europe uses the Euro.)
 The exact exchange rate and fees traders are likely to settle on in the forward market will depend in part on how many traders there are on each side of the market and how they feel about the spot market.
 If one side of the market stands to lose more from the uncertainties of the spot market than the other side, then the laws of bargaining dictate that they are likely to get the worst deal.
-Pages 354-356 discuss these issues some more.
+See the text for additional discussion of the issues.
+The key point is that for reasons not well understood, forward markets are not highly developed and are expensive to participate in.
+As a result, a lot of the exchange rate uncertainty described above is experienced by actual market participants.

 3. Financial Assets and Rates of Return.

 Financial Asset: A Piece of paper that entitles the holder to a stream of payments in the future.
 The supplier of the financial asset receives an up-front payment in the form of the purchase price of the asset.
 In the case of a business, the future stream of payments is paid using the revenues generated by what is purchased using the up-front payment on the asset.
 For example, if it is a machine that is purchased, the future stream of payments is paid using the extra receipts earned by the business as a result of the machine.
 Businesses issue two types of financial assets: equity or debt.
 In the case of debt, the purchaser of the financial asset is told precisely what the stream of payments will be in the future (unless the company goes bust!).
 In the case of equity, the purchaser does not know what that stream will be, since what it receives is a cut of the firm's profits.